inventree/inventree-docs/docs/start/docker_prod.md

 #### Docker Image

 This production setup guide uses the official InvenTree docker image, available from dockerhub.

+!!! info "Stable Version"
     The provided docker-compose file targets `inventree:stable` by default.

 #### Docker Compose

 A sample [docker compose file](https://github.com/inventree/InvenTree/blob/master/docker/production/docker-compose.yml) is provided to sequence all the required processes.

+!!! tip "Starting Point"
-*If you require a different configuration, use this file as a starting point*.
+    If you require a different configuration, use this docker-compose file as a starting point.

 #### Static and Media Files